Chris35Wills/LFMapper/README.md

 4. For more info on exactly how the program works, keep reading...

-NB/ This has been tested in Linux and windows environments - nosetests functionality in MAC seems to run into errors still
+NB/ This has been tested in Linux and windows environments - there are problems in MAC environments that are still being worked on (see [Troubleshooting](#troubleshooting)

 ## About